Shashwenth/Shashwenth/README.md

 # Hello, I'm Shashwenth Muralidharan 👋

 Welcome to my GitHub profile!
-I'm a passionate software engineer with a Master's in Computer Science from Rutgers University.
+I am a passionate software engineer with a Master's in Computer Science from Rutgers University.
 I specialize in backend development, database administration, and I'm on a journey to become a Full Stack Developer 🚀.

 ## 💻 About Me